 I have three thoughts about this: (1) don’t spend a lot of money on something unless you’re sure, (2) you can only be sure about something if you’ve learned about it– through reading, seeing, touching, and talking with knowledgeable people, and (3) learn from your mistakes.
 Trust me, once you’ve spent too much on an item, you will do everything in your power to understand your mistake and make sure it never happens again!

-cheap fiscally conservative.
-I will think twice in the future about buying anything that requires too much work to upgrade it.
+cheap fiscally conservative, but I’ll certainly think twice in the future before buying anything that requires too much work to upgrade it.

 Use the knowledge you’ve gained, along with your eyes